lbain/lucybain/source/blog/2015/01-02-code-test-retro.md

 That was the end of my three hours.

 **Tip:** Make sure you write down the start and end times of any work sections you do.
-I thought I'd remember, and I'm pretty sure I was fairly accurate, but I'm sure I wasn’t perfect.
+I thought I'd remember, and I’m pretty sure I was fairly accurate, but I’m sure I wasn’t perfect.
 Guesstimating exactly how many minutes you've spent on a coding test is stress you don’t need.

 I moved on to the readme.
 I was actually pretty pleased how this turned out.
 In their directions they included what they expected from a readme (“a brief description of your app with reasons for your approach and technology as well as any future enhancements you would make given more time”), which was my guide.
 I also included a section about how to use my app, since they had to request permission to be a developer in order to get it working.